devtrends/Unity.Mvc5/README.md

 Getting started with Unity.Mvc5
 -------------------------------

+The easiest way to add Unity.Mvc5 to your project is via the NuGet package.
+You can search for unity.mvc5 using the GUI or type the following into the package manager console in Visual Studio:

+> install-package Unity.Mvc5

-To get started, just add a call to UnityConfig.RegisterComponents() in the Application_Start method of Global.asax.cs and the MVC framework will then use the Unity.Mvc5 DependencyResolver to resolve your components.
+Once installed, just add a call to UnityConfig.RegisterComponents() in the Application_Start method of Global.asax.cs and the MVC framework will then use the Unity.Mvc5 DependencyResolver to resolve your components.

 e.g.